-200 Field Work in Archaeology.
+- 200 Field Work in Archaeology.
 Methods and techniques of archaeological investigation in field situations and laboratory analysis of data.
 Prerequisites: 24, one 100-level course in anthropology.
 Six hours.
-Summers only.

-210 Archaeological Theory.
+Summers only. - 210 Archaeological Theory.
 Development of archaeology from the 18th century to the present, including concepts of form, space and time, intellectual attitudes, current systems theory, and research strategies.
 Prerequisites: 24, one 100-level anthropology course; or Historic Preservation 201; or graduate standing in Historic Preservation Program; or History 105, 106, or 107.
-Three hours.
-Power.
-Alternate years.

-225 Anthropological Theory.
+Three hours, Power, Alternate years, - 225 Anthropological Theory.
 Schools of anthropological thought in relation to data on non-western societies and the historical and social context in which the anthropologist works.
 Prerequisites: 21 and one 100-level course.
-Three hours.
-C. Pastner, Mitchell.

-228 Social Organization.
+Three hours, C. Pastner, Mitchell, - 228 Social Organization.
 Examination of the basic anthropological concepts and theories used in the cross-cultural analysis of kinship and marriage.
 Prerequisites: 21 and one 100-level course.
 Three hours.
-C. Pastner, Mitchell.

-283 Culture Change.
+C. Pastner, Mitchell. - 283 Culture Change.
 Study of socio-cultural transformations in non-western countries.
 Prerequisites: 21, one 100 level course, or 21, six hours in the social sciences.
 Three hours.
 Gordon.
-Alternate years.

-290 Methods of Ethnographic Field Work.
+Alternate years. - 290 Methods of Ethnographic Field Work.
 Examination of theoretical and ethical premises of field work methodology with practical experience in participant observation, interviewing, the genealogical method, and recording of data.

-295, 296 Advanced Special Topics.
+Prerequisite: Twelve hours of anthropology.
+Three hours.
+Mitchell.
+Alternate years. - 295, 296 Advanced Special Topics.
 Prerequisites: 21 and one 100-level course.

+AREA STUDIES

+297, 298 Seminar.
+Seminar for area studies majors and other qualified students conducted by a team of area specialists and covering selected topics through interdisciplinary and comparative approaches.
+Prerequisites: Permission by the executive committee of Area Studies.
+Three hours.